Imaginous/Cowboy_Untamed/README.md

 #### !!!
 Unlocking your bike will make your bike illegal in most countries, atleast in the European Union.
 #### !!!
 It will void your warranty according to point 8.7 in Cowboys warranty agreement:
 *Any alteration or transformation of the product, including using a third-party application to modify or adjust motor controller settings, even on a single occasion, will result in the complete voidance of the product warranty, not only for issues caused by the third-party app but for any other issues that may arise during the warranty period.*<br><br>
 This paragraph has been added, so only legaly binding if it is in your copy of the warranty agreement you got at the time of purchase.
-I'm not a legal specialist, but I wonder if they can void warrantee not linked to use of this kind of apps.
+I'm not a legal specialist, but I wonder if they can void warranty not linked to use of this kind of apps.
 #### !!!
 Note: 20230420 - Cowboy has officially denied warranty after use of Untamed in one case.

 # Cowboy Untamed